mariaaldis/travel-web-app/README.md

 # Travel Web App

-A travel web appliation for users to get inspiration for possible travel destinations, and to share their travel experiences with others.
+A travel web application for users to get inspiration for possible travel destinations, and to share their travel experiences with others.
 Built for an exam project at (Web Development, UCN).

 # Technologies: